specklesystems/speckle-docs/user/csi.md

 ::: tip

-Check out our dedicated tutorial on [how to get started with CSI Products](https://speckle.systems/tutorials/getting-started-with-speckle-for-csi/)!
+Check out our dedicated tutorial on [how to get started with ETABS](https://www.speckle.systems/tutorials/getting-started-with-speckle-for-etabs)!
 The following shows examples of ETABS and the relationship between ETABS and Speckle but can be extrapolated to relationships with the other CSI connectors.

 :::